scaratozzolo/FinNews/README.md

 fn.SeekingAlpha(topics=['financial', '$AAPL'], save_feeds=True)
 ```

-You can install using pip from Pypi:
+You can install using pip by downloading directly from Pypi:
 ```
 $ pip install FinNews
 ```